Date: September 17, 2020

 Without adequate vitamin A, the skin shows signs of dysfunction, from premature wrinkling and sun damage to sensitivity, dehydration, dryness and hyperpigmentation.

 You can reverse this deficiency by including some form of topical vitamin A in your daily skincare routine and apply an adequate amount of broad-spectrum sunscreen every day.

 Dehydrated skin: A loss of moisture.

 Daily exposure to UV light without adequate sun protection will activate free radicals.
-Which, if left unchecked, will degrade your lipid barrier and the skins ability to retain natural moisture leaving the skin dry, parched and dehydrated, no matter how much moisturiser you apply.
+If left unchecked, it will degrade your lipid barrier and the skins ability to retain natural moisture leaving the skin dry, parched and dehydrated, no matter how much moisturiser you apply.

 Wearing well-formulated sunscreen every day will improve your skin natural moisture content.

 Wrinkles and sagging skin: A collagen breakdown.

 UV sunlight activates free radicals which oxidise the skin.
 Just like the oxidation that occurs when you cut open an apple; once exposed to light and air, the apple becomes brown and dehydrated.